panlab-bioinfo/GPhase/README.md

 - `gphase_final_contig_scaffold.fasta` : contig level assembly result fasta file

 # Test dataset
 To help you quickly verify the functionality of the software, we provide a small test dataset.
-This dataset contains simulated input data that demonstrates the core functionality of the software.
-You can download it from this link https://pan.quark.cn/s/1253ac3c6bf3
+This dataset contains input data that demonstrates the core functionality of the software.
+You can download it from this link https://drive.google.com/drive/folders/1M_ZlSHBTDwtCHGrUI6uMCVutfIweECaY?usp=sharing

 Use the following command to run the test dataset
 ```